truenas/middleware/docs/userguide/freenas_install.rst

 .. |cdrom3.png| image:: images/cdrom3.png

 .. note:: at this time, the installer does not check the size of the install media before attempting an installation.
-A minimum of a 4 GB device is required, but the install will appear to complete successfully on smaller devices, only to fail at boot.
-If a 4 GB USB drive fails to boot, try using a 8 GB USB drive instead.
+A minimum of a 8 GB device is required, but the install will appear to complete successfully on smaller devices, only to fail at boot.

 The installer will recognize if a previous version of FreeNAS® 8.x or 9.x is already installed, and if so, will display the menu shown in Figure 2.3e.
 If the installer recognizes that a previous version of FreeNAS® is installed and you wish to overwrite the existing installation, arrow over to "Fresh Install" and